 Examine your manuscript for excessively simple ‘telling’, not showing, and note where you could expand and really pull the reader in further through setting the scene with metaphor.
 For example – do you repeat a sentence such as “I was exhausted” a lot?
 How could you show this, instead?
 Did you drive home one night only to realise you couldn’t remember the trip home?

-A great example of showing, not telling, is in Cheryl Strayed’s WILD, which I explore in Secrets of Bestselling Memoirs.
-She could easily have said she was sore from hiking, but instead used the example of taking a bath and seeing herself for the first time in a mirror, to ‘show’ her physical condition.
+A great example of showing, not telling, is in Cheryl Strayed’s WILD.
+She could easily have said she felt sore from hiking, but instead used the example of taking a bath and seeing herself for the first time in a mirror, to ‘show’ her physical condition.

 I did not so much look like a woman who had spent the past three weeks backpacking in the wilderness as i did like a woman who had been the victim of a violent and bizarre crime.
 Bruises that ranged in colour from yellow to black lined my arms and legs, my back and rump, as if I’d been beaten with sticks…